 Other ways you can help yourself revise

-Caffeine in general is not recommended for teenagers, but if you do like a caffeine hit avoid energy drinks and have a cup of coffee instead.
-It will keep you energised during the day, and while drinking too much is bad for you, a couple a cups a day has often shown to be beneficial.
+Caffeine, in general, is not recommended for teenagers, but if you do like a caffeine hit avoid energy drinks and have a cup of coffee instead.
+It will keep you energised during the day, and while drinking too much is bad for you, a couple of cups a day has often been shown to be beneficial.

 You may think that fitting some time into your revision diary to exercise is rather a chore, but there are plenty of studies out there that suggest that exercise improves memory.
 For example, one study, published in 2013, found that a single 30-minute session of moderate-intensity exercise could improve memory, planning, and reasoning, and shorten the amount of time needed to complete cognitive tests.
 Similarly, research on 21 young adults identified increases in memory accuracy and recall speed following a half-hour workout, regardless of whether the exercise was aerobic or strength training.

 Researchers think that exercise increases electric activity in the brain and the growth of hormones that boost the communication between brain cells, both of which stimulate the growth and development of blood vessels, which can lead to better cognitive functions, like reasoning and problem solving as well as forming and organising your memories.

 So if you want a break from all that information, how about scheduling a 30-minute running session?